cuteboyqq/GANomaly-Pytorch/README.md

 Orange : abnormal dataset (original datasets : 2000, flip lr augment : 2000, GaussianBlur 7 : 2000, total : 6000)

+As you can see loss value of normal images is lower than abnormal images, but there are still some loss value of abnormal images lower than normal images.

 ![image](https://user-images.githubusercontent.com/58428559/187195639-ae90b89e-3f24-4718-9191-228ab83580d5.png)